IBM/ibm-licensing-operator/README.md

 Download OLM Release from [here](https://github.com/operator-framework/operator-lifecycle-manager/releases)

-**Note:** For versions newer than 13.0 process might differ.
+**Note:** For versions newer than 13.0, the process might differ.
 Use the following script to install OLM v13.0:

 ```bash
 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/0.13.0/install.sh | bash -s 0.13.0
 ```

-If you get an error, you might have old Kubernetes version.
-You can try either upgrading your kubernetes server version or using older version of OLM.
+If you get an error, you might have the old version of Kubernetes.
+You can try either upgrading your Kubernetes server version or using older version of OLM.

 2\. **Install the Operator Marketplace**